spectrocloud/librarium/docs/docs-content/vertex/system-management/account-management/password-blocklist.md

     TOKEN=**********
     ```

-3. Use the `curl` command below to insert new passwords into the password blocklist.
+3. Use the `curl` command below to remove passwords from the password blocklist.
 Replace the URL with the custom
     domain URL you assigned to Palette VerteX or use the IP address.
 Ensure you replace the `TOKEN` value with the value
     you assigned to the shell variable.